gemmaellis16/memory_game/README.md

 - "Mute" button to turn the sound on/off as the user wishes.
 - "Reset" button to start the game over.
 - "Star" symbol for the scoreboard.
-- "Time" symbol to keep the time of completed game.
+- "Time" written in text to keep the time of completed game.
-- "Number" symbol to keep record of how many times cards were flipped over.
+- "Flips" written in text to keep record of how many times cards were flipped over.

 #### **Cards**